Eligibility criteria

 Have a registered trade license, or

-Have applied for a trade license with the Department of Trade, Investment Promotion and Consumer Affairs, Government of the Virgin Islands, no later than July 14, 2025
+Have applied for a trade license with the Department of Trade, Investment Promotion and Consumer Affairs, Government of the Virgin Islands, and received one no later than August 25th 2026.

 IMPORTANT NOTE: